jahuty/documentation/liquid/parameters.md

 ---
-title       : Passing a parameter description : How to pass a parameter. keywords    : [pass, parameter]
+title       : Passing a parameter description : How to pass a parameter keywords    : [pass, parameter]
 ---
 {% assign examples = site.data.liquid.parameters %}